Automated SpectroPhotometric Image REDuction (ASPIRED): Acknowledgements

 This work was partially supported by the Polish NCN grant Daina No. 2017/27/L/ST9/03221.

-MCL is supported by a European Research Council (ERC) grant under the European Union's Horizon 2020 research and innovation program (grant agreement number 852097).
+M.C.L. is supported by a European Research Council (ERC) grant under the European Union's Horizon 2020 research and innovation program (grant agreement number 852097).

-IA is a CIFAR Azrieli Global Scholar in the Gravity and the Extreme Universe Program and acknowledges support from that program, from the ERC under the European Union's Horizon 2020 research and innovation program (grant agreement number 852097), from the Israel Science Foundation (grant number 2752/19), from the United States - Israel Binational Science Foundation (BSF), and from the Israeli Council for Higher Education Alon Fellowship.
+I.A. is a CIFAR Azrieli Global Scholar in the Gravity and the Extreme Universe Program and acknowledges support from that program, from the ERC under the European Union's Horizon 2020 research and innovation program (grant agreement number 852097), from the Israel Science Foundation (grant No. 2752/19), from the United States -- Israel Binational Science Foundation (BSF), and from the Israeli Council for Higher Education Alon Fellowship.